 The Alliance is working with BLPA to build a digital port management system.

 A major focus of the project involves greater efficiencies for clearing agents, who are responsible for ensuring information moves from one stage of the port process to the next.
-Currently, this involves filling out documents and transporting them physically between checks, which adds more time and steps than ideal t to complete and deliver the necessary materials for a single shipment.
+Currently, this involves filling out documents and transporting them physically between checks, which adds more time and steps than is ideal to complete and deliver the necessary materials for a single shipment.

 The Alliance has engaged extensively with BLPA and the local private sector, including the Bhomra C&F Agents’ Association, banks, mobile financial services, and logistics companies to identify the main challenges and to tailor solutions.